awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 2.     --dbi-resource-id db-123ABCEXAMPLE
 ```

-#### RDS API<a name="USER_WorkingWithAutomatedBackups-Deleting.API"></a>
+### RDS API<a name="USER_WorkingWithAutomatedBackups-Deleting.API"></a>

-You can delete a retained automated backup by using the Amazon RDS API operation [DeleteDBInstanceAutomatedBackup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstanceAutomatedBackup.html)\.
+You can delete a retained automated backup by using the Amazon RDS API operation [DeleteDBInstanceAutomatedBackup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstanceAutomatedBackup.html) with the following parameter:

-The following parameters are used to delete a retained automated backup:
 + `DbiResourceId` – The resource identifier for the source DB instance\.

   You can find the resource identifier for the source DB instance of a retained automated backup using the Amazon RDS API operation [DescribeDBInstanceAutomatedBackups](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstanceAutomatedBackups.html)\.